blocto/fcl-swift/README.md

 Native app should be considered first to provide better user experience if installed, otherwise fallback to back channel communication.

-The communication channels involve responding to a set of pre-defined FCL messages to deliver the requested information to the dapp.
+The communication channels involve responding to a set of pre-defined FCL messages to deliver the requested information to the dApp.
 Implementing a FCL compatible wallet on Flow is as simple as filling in the responses with the appropriate data when FCL requests them.

 ### Current Wallet Providers